federicominniti/GastrointestinalMRISegmentation/README.md

 [Here1](requirements.pdf) there are the requirements of the project and [here2](documentation.pdf) is available the complete documentation

+(Repository for computational intelligence and deep learning's project)

 ## Main goals are:
 - Data: preprocessing, augumentation and balancing
 - Implement and train a neural network from scratch